 But Dai kept looking and checking other types of satellite data, including a decades-long series of Landsat images of Barry Arm via Google Timelapse.
 When she scrutinized 2013 and 2016 satellite images of the area, it became abundantly clear that her ArcticDEM results were real.

 “With the wider perspective from Landsat, the movement of the slope was impossible to miss,” she said.
 “You can see a whole section of the mountain between Cascade Glacier and Barry Glacier slumping toward the water.”
-(In the Landsat images at the top of this page, use the slider to see the movement for yourself.)
 The slope moved forward by about 400 feet (120 meters) between 2010 and 2017.
 Since 2017, it has moved very little.

 Immediately after seeing the Landsat images, Higman was also convinced something serious was happening and alarmed about what it could mean.
 Since then, he has been reaching out to colleagues and coordinating with state and federal partners to evaluate the risk.
 In May 2020, a group of 14 scientists published an open letter warning that a landslide-generated tsunami is likely within 20 years and could happen at any time.
 If a landslide occurs, the resulting tsunami in Barry Arm could produce waves that are hundreds of feet high.
 Other, more distant bays—such as the more heavily populated Passage Canal (about 30 miles/50 kilometers away)—could see 30-foot (9-meter) waves.